Older couple looking at bill

 Invest in a power consumption meter

-If you are committed to a time of use tariff, a power consumption meter or energy monitor might help you track your energy usage.
-These devices can detect when and where you are using the most energy, which can help you adjust your habits to better suit your tariff.
+These devices can detect when and where you are using the most energy, which can help you adjust your energy use to better suit your tariff.
 For example, you may find that running the washing machine in the evening is costing you more than using it in the early morning.

 Should I sign up to a time of use tariff?